 This breed is usually black and tan, but the Jagdterrier can be dark brown or grayish-black, as well.
 The shade of tan can vary significantly from creamy tan to rusty copper, and the tan markings are on the muzzle, eyebrows, feet, and belly.

-There is a Jagdterrier breed Club of America Facebook page, but as of this writing, it hasn’t been updated in months.
+There was a Jagdterrier breed Club of America Facebook page, but as of this update (2021), it seems to be out of commission.
 There is also the American Hunting Terrier Association Jagdterrier Breed Club which emphases the breed’s work ethic through terrier trials.
 At the moment, the Jagdterrier is an FSS breed with the AKC, and we look forward to full recognition so that we might see more of these fabulous dogs.

 Own a terrier?
 You might want one of National Purebred Dog Day’s “Terriers No Guts • No Glory” insulted ring-side tote bags to carry both dog and human treats, as well as grooming tools.
 Available in Forest Green, Navy Blue, and Purple.
 Get it here.